Stop navigating from one website to another, and read ALL the information you need before you leave home.

 Westin Palace: Commissioned by Alfonso XIII in 1912, the Westin Palace Madrid crowns the dream of a king – the desire to give Madrid a hotel worthy of a capital.
 Since then, The Westin Palace has been a meeting point.
 As a member of the Starwood Luxury Collection, this hotel is a monument to elegance, combining elements of the century grandeur with the new technologies of a modern world class hotel.

 URSO Hotel & Spa: With its neoclassical façade, grand marble entryway, delicately floral-wallpapered breakfast room, and modern spa, this 78-room former palace adds a gracious note to a quiet side street near the trendy Malasaña and Chueca neighborhoods.

-Hospes Puerta de Alcalá: This charming boutique hotel is located on the Plaza de la Independencia, and within walking distance of major sights such as the Prado Museum, the Reina Sofía Museum and the Cybeles Fountain.
-Formerly a 19th century townhouse, the rooms have huge wooden doors and high ceilings; although all are different, they are decorated in calming shades of white, grey and purple.
+Hospes Puerta de Alcalá: This charming boutique hotel is located on the Plaza de la Independencia, and within walking distance of major sights such as the Prado Museum, the Reina Sofía Museum and the Cibeles Fountain.
+Formerly a 19th-century townhouse, the rooms have huge wooden doors and high ceilings; although all are different, they are decorated in calming shades of white, grey and purple.